 Families of students who may be eligible for free or reduced price meal benefits must submit a new application each new school year to determine eligibility.
-Applications are available on-line at www.
-Ips.org.
+Applications are available on-line at www. lps.org.
 A copy of the application can also be printed from this web site.
 Paper applications are available at the School Office, District Office and Nutrition Services Office.
 Application must be submitted on or after July 1 to be considered for the new school year.
 A parent may apply for free or reduced meal benefits at any time during the school year.
 Notification of approval or denial is sent via email if address is available.
 Until eligibility for free and reduced price meals is determined the student will be charged for meals at the full meal price (paid) rate.
-Once a child is determined eligible to receive free or reduced price meals, the status remains in effect for the duration of the school year.
+Once a child is determined eligible to receive free or reduced price meals, the sta ol year.